Every business is looking to get leverage through BI, but it doesn’t happen overnight.

-It all started more than two years ago, when, led by Jackson, TTCU’s BI team started looking at what it wanted to achieve.
-To gain clarity on what the group required, Jackson generated a mind map of all the systems that needed to integrate into the organization’s BI solution.
+It all started more than two years ago, when, TTCU’s BI team, led by Brian, started looking at what it wanted to achieve.
+To gain clarity on what the group required, he generated a mind map of all the systems that needed to integrate into the organization’s BI solution.
 From this exercise, the team determined that an effective BI solution for its business would include the following elements:

 - A cloud-based platform that could easily blend and rapidly process data